 What’s better than just walking straight out the door of your permanent accommodation with a mission to complete the Alpine Route in summer, after having the odd issue the previous year?

 This time it was the full version, a walk over to the terrific Pelorus River Valley, that’s joining the Te Araroa Trail, then southbound, up and over the Alpine Route, days of walking on ridges undulating around 1500 m, taking in a few peaks with as good 360º views that are around, Mt Starveall, Mt Rintoul, Purple Top, etc, and after the Wairoa River getting up into the Red Hills.

-In the end when I trudged into St Arnaud 14 days later, and the weather report for continuing a-mazing weather, I just kept on keeping on, three more big passes, Sunset Saddle up near Mt Angelus, Travers Pass, again, this time without snow whipping vigorously across his visage and, finally, having been everywhere around it in various trips in the past, Waiau Pass on a great day.
-Eventually he ended up on Day 22 at the Lewis Pass.
+In the end when I trudged into St Arnaud 14 days later, and the weather report for continuing a-mazing weather, I just kept on keeping on, three more big passes, Sunset Saddle up near Mt Angelus, Travers Pass, again, this time without snow whipping vigorously across my visage and, finally, having been everywhere around it in various trips in the past, Waiau Pass on a great day.
+Eventually, I ended up on Day 22 at the Lewis Pass.

 Yup, a great Little Adventure.

-Download Nelson to the Lewis Pass from the Amazon Kindle Store.
-Or click on the image.
+Download Nelson to the Lewis Pass ebook from the Amazon Kindle Store.

 Length: 23,070 words — equivalent to a 120 page paperback

 File format: .mobi — read in the Kindle app

 Nelson to St Arnaud via the Alpine Route and on to the Lewis Pass via Angelus and Waiau Pass